spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 The Ocean Savings panel contains a set of savings widgets (displayed as tabs), which show your savings according to Ocean’s main autoscaling processes for cluster optimization in a selected time range:

 * Running on Spot: Savings from running on spot nodes instead of OD nodes.
+* Right-Sizing: Savings from applying right-sizing to your workloads.
 * Bin Packing: Ocean proactively identifies underutilized nodes and efficiently bin-packs the pods on them to scale down the nodes and reduce the cluster cost.
 * Revert to Lower Cost: Applied to nodes with underutilized compute resources that cannot be scaled down from the cluster's set of nodes.